getzerocard/zerocard-backend-v2/.trae/rules/decimal-guidelines.md

    - Functions handling monetary values should accept `number | string` as input types to accommodate various data formats.

 3. **Precision and Formatting**
-   - Monetary fields in entities should be defined with a precision of 18 and a scale of 2 for currency amounts (e.g., USD, Naira).
+   - Monetary fields in entities should be defined with a precision of 18 and a scale of 2 for currency amounts (e.g., USD, fiat).
    - Exchange rates should use a precision of 18 and a scale of 4 for higher accuracy.
    - Use `formatMoney()` to convert `Decimal` values to formatted strings or numbers for storage or display.